plexescor/HPR/README.md

 HPR supports tracking browser tabs per site and per tab without requiring any browser extensions.
 When the active window is a supported browser (Chrome, Edge, Firefox, or Brave), HPR automatically queries the window title alongside the application name.
 This tab usage time is aggregated and tracked separately, giving you a detailed breakdown of which websites and tabs you spend time on.

 In the UI, toggle display mode with the **Tab View** and **Site View** buttons:
-- **Tab View**: Shows raw, unaliased tab names — lets you differentiate between specific pages (e.g. two different YouTube videos).
+- **Tab View**: Shows raw, unaliased tab names -- lets you differentiate between specific pages.
 - **Site View**: Applies rules from `tabAliases.csv` to group tabs by website, collapsing specific pages into parent domains.

 ---